CruceGameDevel/CruceGame/docs/game-rules_en.md

 A game consists of more __rounds__ and it ends when one of the teams reaches a certain score.
 The score's value is fixed at the start of the game, being usually 11, 15 or 21.
-To end a game, it is necessary that there must be a gap of 2 game points among the player who crossed the point limit and opponent.
+To end a game, it is necessary that there must be a gap of 2 game points between the player who crossed the point limit and opponent.
 Otherwise, the game will continue until this constraint is fulfilled.

 # The round